Get More Sleep Apnea / Oral Appliance Patients

 Do I need AADSM or ABDSM credentials to market dental sleep medicine?

 Credentials aren't legally required but they dramatically improve marketing effectiveness.
 AADSM membership and ABDSM diplomate status are trust signals that convert skeptical patients and impress referring physicians.
 If you have them, they should be prominent on every sleep-related page.
-If you don't yet, consider pursuing them — the marketing ROI of credentialing pays for itself.
+If you don't yet, consider pursuing them; credentials are a strong trust signal that can lift conversion.

 What's the most effective content piece for sleep apnea dental marketing?